-Gale Virtual Reference Library is a database that includes the full text of encyclopedias - such as the Encyclopedia of Clothing and Fashion, 2005 - and other specialized reference sources for multidisciplinary research.
+Gale Virtual Reference Library, now Gale Ebooks, is a database that includes the full text of encyclopedias - such as the Encyclopedia of Clothing and Fashion, 2005 - and other specialized reference sources for multidisciplinary research.
 Sample articles from the multi-volume reference work Arts and Humanities Through the Eras: Ancient Egypt...Dance.

 Don't let the title fool you; this comprehensive online resource includes articles on the cultural context of dances, rituals, and ceremonies, in addition to the music of all the world's peoples, from antiquity to the present.
 Sound and video are available by selecting the Music Online interface option.
 Sample an article on the music and dance of Finland.